maciejsszmigiero/avr-projects/smartupsaddon/README.md

 1. TC74A3-5.0VAT to be mounted on the UPS inverter transistors heatsink,

-1. TC74A7-5.0VAT to be mounted on the UPS main transformer (with temperature limits raised by 20°C).
+1. TC74A7-5.0VAT to be mounted on the UPS main transformer (with temperature limits raised by 20 °C).

-You can adjust sensor count, their addresses and offsets of temperature limits in temp.c file.
+You can adjust sensor count, their addresses and offsets of temperature limits in the temp.c file.

 *U8* should be a 24 volts to 12 volts DC / DC converter with 7812 (TO-220 package)-compatible pinout (it could be even an actual 7812, perhaps with an output capacitor and a small heatsink).